at1as/favicon_maker/README.md

 # Favicon Maker

-Favicon Maker will quickly build a simple favicons from a template for webprojects
+Favicon Maker will quickly create a set of very simple favicons from a template.
+See screenshots below.

 ### Usage